rsmmr/hilti/doc/starting.rst

 Prerequisites
 -------------

-Currently, HILTI will likely compile only on MacOS.
-Other platforms may work with a bit of tweaking, but that hasn't been tried yet.
+HILTI has been only used on MacOS and Linux so far, and the current version requires a 64-bit OS version.

 To compile HILTI, you need the following:

-* LLVM and Clang 3.0, potentially even newer development versions from SVN/git. (http://llvm.org)
+* LLVM and Clang 3.1, potentially even newer development versions from SVN/git. (http://llvm.org)

 * A development version of LLVM's ``libc++`` (http://libcxx.llvm.org).